Revain (REV) Price Reaches $0.0002 on Top Exchanges

-Revain (REV) traded down 1.4% against the US dollar during the 24 hour period ending at 10:00 AM E.T. on July 4th.
-Over the last seven days, Revain has traded down 0.7% against the US dollar.
-One Revain token can now be bought for $0.0002 or 0.00000001 BTC on major exchanges.
-Revain has a total market cap of $20.10 million and $93,414.95 worth of Revain was traded on exchanges in the last 24 hours.
+Revain (REV) traded 4.3% higher against the US dollar during the 1 day period ending at 17:00 PM ET on July 6th.
+Revain has a market capitalization of $20.60 million and approximately $190,980.09 worth of Revain was traded on exchanges in the last day.
+One Revain token can now be purchased for approximately $0.0002 or 0.00000001 BTC on exchanges.
+In the last seven days, Revain has traded 10.3% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.